ReexpressAI/sdm/README.md

 ## Paper

-A copy is available [here](/paper/sdm.pdf).
+A copy of the paper (arXiv v3) is available [here](/paper/sdm.pdf).

-## Code
+## Research Code and Replication Scripts

-A more general, production-ready codebase will follow (particularly w.r.t. the sdm network).
 The code in the `research_code` directory is provided for archival purposes to replicate the experiments of the research paper.
 See the README in that directory for instructions.

+## Applied Example as an MCP Server

+Separately, we provide an example of a pre-trained SDM estimator that you can use with existing LLMs to verify their instruction-following abilities.
+See the [Reexpress MCP Server repo](https://github.com/ReexpressAI/reexpress_mcp_server) for additional details.

 ## Citation